prashantkrv/marlownavproject/Readme.md

 # **About**

-This is a simple bank application based on the requirements of MarlowNavigation assignment, which required "Allow users to deposit and withdraw money, and allow simultaneous access of an account"
+This is a simple bank application based on the requirements of MarlowNavigation task, which required "Allow users to deposit and withdraw money, and allow simultaneous access of an account"

 ## Requirements